-- A COVID-19 recovery and rehabilitation programme was developed by the NHS Leicester in partnership with the BDA and other organisations.
-It contains four e-learning sessions to address breathlessness, coughs and fatigue, as well as some recommendations for exercise in people recovering from COVID-19.
+- A COVID-19 recovery and rehabilitation programme was developed by NHS Leicester in partnership with the BDA and other organisations.
+It contains e-learning sessions to address breathlessness, coughs and fatigue, as well as some recommendations for exercise in people recovering from COVID-19.

 - The Eat Well Guide is a NHS sponsored website to learn tips, recommendations and recipes for a healthy diet.

 - The Scottish charity Nutrition and Diet Resources contains various resources for swallowing difficulties and gastrointestinal issues at a cost.